Thomas Jeremiah: Trial and execution

-Under South Carolina's Negro Act of 1740, neither slaves nor free Negros could receive a jury trial.
+Under South Carolina's Negro Act of 1740, neither slaves nor free Negroes could receive a jury trial.
 Passed in the wake of the Stono Rebellion, the act stipulated that incitement to insurrection was punishable by death.
 In such capital cases, the act called for a court of two justices of the peace and three to five property owners.
 On 11 August 1775, such a court was convened to try Jeremiah of the general charge of attempting to raise an insurrection as well as specific charges of plotting to pilot British ships over Charles Town Bar and planning to set fire to Charles Town.

 Again the testimony of Jemmy and Sambo was used to implicate Jeremiah.
 In Laurens' account of the trial, Jeremiah originally denied being acquainted with Jemmy, but it was determined that Jemmy was Jeremiah's wife's brother (this being the only evidence that Jeremiah was married).
 J. William Harris posits that Jemmy's testimony could have stemmed for his own desire for a pardon.

 The court unanimously found him guilty and sentenced him to death by hanging, with his body to be burned.
 Following the sentencing, the case became a proxy battle between opposing sides in South Carolina's conflict with the personages of Congress president Henry Laurens and royal Governor William Campbell.
 The recently arrived Campbell intervened on Jeremiah's behalf and carried on an exchange of letters with Laurens attempting to persuade the latter of the injustice of the pending execution.

 Jeremiah maintained his innocence until the end.
 Nonetheless, on the morning of 18 August 1775, he was taken from the Workhouse on Magazine Street and hanged on the workhouse green.
 After he expired, his body was burned on a woodpile.